Kurento/kurento/source/mastering/kurento_protocol.rst

 :doc:`Kurento API section <kurento_API>`.

 Finally, a ``sessionId`` parameter is included with the identifier of the current session.
-The value of this parameter is sent by Kurento server to the client in each response.
+The value of this parameter is sent by Kurento Media Server to the client in each response.
 Only the first request from client to server is allowed to not include the ''sessionId'' (because at this point is unknown for the client).